Afghanistan - When to Visit

 Plug Type

-Type C and Type F (European two-pin round plugs)
+Type C and Type F (the standard European two-pin round plugs)

 Voltage